RotherOSS/doc-otobo-installation/content/installation/installation-rhel.rst

     You can find the instructions for Docker-based installation at: https://doc.otobo.org/manual/installation/11.0/en/content/installation/installation-docker.html .

-Preparation: Disable SELinux when it is installed and enabled
+Preparation: Disable SELinux when it is Installed and Enabled
 -------------------------------------------------------------

 .. note::